 Plan for updates

-If the content will change, choose a style that can be updated efficiently.
+If the content is likely to change, choose a style that can be updated efficiently.
+This may affect how scenes are built, how text is handled, and how much visual detail is used.

 When animation is the right choice

 Animation is ideal when something is complex to film, abstract, regulated, or needs to remain consistent across versions, regions, or languages.
-It is commonly used in health, government, education, and internal communication where clarity matters more than spectacle.
+It is commonly used in health, government, education, technology, finance, and internal communication where the message needs to be clear and repeatable.

 Final thoughts